tvqt/jacaranda/README.md

 ## Usage

-This program depends on two environment variables:
+This program depends on three environment variables:

 * *GitHub OAuth token* for your github account
 * *Slack channel webhook url* to post the message to
+* *Live mode* to make it actually post to the Slack channel #townsquare and save to the database

 In local development you can add these to a `.env` file and [use dotenv](https://github.com/bkeepers/dotenv) to load them as the scraper runs: